pierrelefevre/hempriser/README.md

 As a good sanity check, we wanted to compare to an established source of property price predictions in Sweden.
 Booli has a [free tool](https://www.booli.se/vardera) for predicting prices with most parameters overlapping ours.
 We designed a test set of properties to be quite broad, yet we could not test summer houses, plots nor farms as these are not supported by Booli.

 Most results were within 20% of the estimated price by Booli, however it is clear that the prices in Stockholm, Göteborg and Malmö are much more accurate than those outsite these larger cities.
+This is likely due to the fact that Booli (probably) has more data for these areas, which means that if we are close to Booli's predictions wherever we have enough data to train a model, we are likely to have built a robust model.

 ## Conclusion
 ### Final words